raphael27atm/flashcards-react-native/README.md

 The Flashcards project, allows users to study a collection of flashcards.
 With the app, users can create different categories of flashcards called "decks", add flashcards to these decks, and make the quizes in these decks.
 [React Nanodegree Program](https://udacity.com/course/nd019).

+## Tested platforms

+This app was tested on android devices.
+It may work on iOS devices also.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.